 Let’s discuss a few types of bedding you should avoid.

 Cedar and Pine

-There is evidence that cedar and pine can be harmful to your snake, causing skin disorders, immune system malfunction.
+There is evidence that cedar and pine can be harmful to your snake, causing skin disorders and immune system malfunction.
 It also affects the lungs and the way your pet reacts to certain medications if they have a health condition.

 Sand is natural bedding that snakes use in the wild.
 However, it can get stuck between their scales, which can lead to complications.
-Your snake may also eat the sand, which can cause a condition called impaction, which can be deadly.
+Your snake may also eat the sand, which can cause a condition called impaction that can be deadly.